 Because Ewing sarcoma does have a tendency to recur later in life – even as many as 10 years after treatment – long-term follow-up care is essential.

-Here at Dana-Farber/Children's Hospital Cancer Center, we see patients with Ewing sarcoma for x-rays or MRI of the primary tumor site and CT scan of the chest every three months after treatment is completed.
+Here at Dana-Farber/Boston Children's, we see patients with Ewing sarcoma for x-rays or MRI of the primary tumor site and CT scan of the chest every three months after treatment is completed.
 If all goes well, the frequency of the visits will decrease for the next five years.

-One of the major goals of DF/CHCC is to maximize your child's long-term health.
+One of our major goals is to maximize your child's long-term health.
 We do this in many ways, including optimizing your child's:

 - intellectual function and school performance